Speed of Sound (song): Release and critical reception

-Coldplay released "Speed of Sound" in the US on 25 April 2005 and in the UK on 23 May 2005 as the album's lead single.
+"Speed of Sound" premiered on 18 April 2005 during Steve Lamacq's show at the BBC Radio 1, receiving a digital download release in the following day.
+However, since tracks had to be made available both digitally and physically to enter the UK Singles Chart, the band issued CD and 7" editions on 23 May.
 The single was pressed with two B-sides: "Things I Don't Understand" and "Proof".

 The song was met with a polarised response from critics.
 PopMatters felt that the song "comes close to sounding too safe, almost like the band is on autopilot."
 Several critics felt that the song resembled Coldplay's earlier single "Clocks".
 MusicOMH commented that "Speed Of Sound, the lead single, has 'Clocks'-like drumming contrasts with synth sequences that remind more of Enya than rock music" and criticised it for sounding "familiar and far older than it is."
 Pitchfork Media likewise criticised the song's "uncanny resemblance to 'Clocks'" and continued "Certainly, it rarely hurts to stick with what works, but this is not just a near-exact replica of its successful predecessor; it's also a less memorable song riding a piano hook that has so deeply infiltrated the pop-culture landscape that I've become numb to it."
 The reviewer did, however, comment that "the track's vocal melody outperforms the one from 'Clocks' by a hair."

 The Village Voice felt that the song was "unusually accomplished, fresh, and emotional."
 Paste Magazine praised the song, saying that it "reveals the hand [Coldplay are] playing: a piano riff as memorable as the one in 'Clocks,' ringing guitars, martial drums, orchestral pomp and, in the center, Chris Martin's keening vocal, so vulnerable and yet forceful enough to stand out from the mass of sonic detail."
 The New York Times, contrariwise, dinged X&Y for "trying to carry beauty of 'Clocks' across an entire album – not least in its first single, 'Speed of Sound,' which isn't the only song on the album to borrow the 'Clocks' drumbeat."
 Rolling Stone magazine gave a mixed review, calling it "an appealing but not thrilling song" and noted "...it sounds a bit like...'Clocks' but without the swagger."
-Blender included the track on their "Songs of the Year 2005" list at number 16.
+Blender had the track at number 16 on their "100 Greatest Songs of 2005" editorial.
+In 2007, NPO Radio 2 ranked the song at number 334 on their annual Top 2000.